 Summer Music Studies + MM in Music Education

-We are excited to announce that all summer 2020 courses have moved online.
+We are excited to announce that all summer 2020 courses are now entirely online.

 As a result of these changes, housing will not be offered.
 View details about housing refund.